-Chris Gibeau returns for his 13th season as assistant coach at UMBC and senior coach of the Retriever Aquatic Club (RAC).
-In his past four years, Gibeau has had swimmers achieve National Age Group Top 16 consideration and multiple NCAA “B” qualifying standards, and he has coached numerous Junior National, US Open and Senior National.
-In addition, two of his swimmers qualified for and competed at the 2008 USA Swimming Olympic Trials held in Omaha, Neb. with another swimmer qualifying and competing at the 2012 edition.
+Chris Gibeau returns for his 18th season as assistant coach at UMBC.
+In his twenty four years, Gibeau has had swimmers achieve National Age Group Top 16 consideration and multiple NCAA “B” qualifying standards, and he has coached numerous Junior National, US Open and Senior National and World Championship athletes.
+In addition, two of his swimmers qualified for and competed at the 2008 USA Swimming Olympic Trials held in Omaha, Neb. with additional swimmers qualifying and competing at the 2012 and 2016 editions.
+In 2016, Emily Escobedo place 10th in the 200 Meter Breaststroke.

 Before his time with MAC, Gibeau spent three years as an assistant coach at UMBC and as age group coach with the Retriever Aquatic Club, where he helped lay the foundation for the future success of the men’s and women’s swimming programs.